Federal government to seek settlement in ‘60s Scoop case

 Jeffery Wilson, the lawyer for Ms. Brown and the other class-action claimants, said early Wednesday afternoon that the government had yet to approach him about settlement negotiations.

-At the same time the government is telling the media that it is willing to negotiate, its lawyers are litigating in court and pushing ahead with the argument that Canada never had any duty to protect the cultural identity of indigenous children, said Mr. Wilson.
+At the same time as the government is telling the media that it is willing to negotiate, its lawyers are litigating in court and pushing ahead with the argument that Canada never had any duty to protect the cultural identity of indigenous children, said Mr. Wilson.

-“I think Canadians would want to know that their government will protect the cultural identity of all of our people,” said Mr. Wilson, “and especially our children who can’t protect themselves.”Report Typo/Error
+“I think Canadians would want to know that their government will protect the cultural identity of all of our people,” Mr. Wilson said, “and especially our children who can’t protect themselves.”Report Typo/Error

 Follow @glorgalon Twitter: